bikeshaving/crank/docs/WIP.md

   }
 }
 ```

-The above example shows how we could implement Suspense, a proposed custom React element which allows async components with fallback states.
-As you can see, in Crank, no special tags are needed, and the functionality to write async components is all available to the user.
-Best of all, we don’t need any special APIs, we can use `async`/`await` directly in our components.
+The above example shows how we could implement Suspense, a proposed custom React component which allows async components with fallback states.
+As you can see, in Crank, no special tags are needed, and the functionality to write this complex async logic is all available to the user.
+Best of all, we can use `async`/`await` directly in our components.

 ## Custom Renderers
 **Under construction**